 There are a variety tools that aid the development of affordable housing.
 Table VI-F lists several of the tools available to the City of Scandia.
+The City of Scandia will consider the following tools on a case-by-case basis, as development occurs.

-Tal ole VI-F - Housing Implementation Housing Goal/Need Available Tool Opportunity and Sequence of Use Potential Partners Start-Up Loan Program Assist first-time homebuyers with financing a home purchase and down payment assistance through a dedicated loan program Minnesota Housing Home Improvement Loans Assist homeowners in financing home maintenance projects to accommodating a physical disability Washington County CDA, Minnesota Housing Multi- Generational Community ADU Ordinance The City will continue to support ordinances permitting the construction of accessory dwelling units or guest homes in specific zoning districts Planning Commission and City Council Living Planned Unit Development (PUD) The City would consider a PUD application for senior housing in the Village Mixed Use district.
-Planning Commission and City Council Program or Framework The City will work with groups and stakeholders to develop guiding principles, frameworks, and action plans to consider and incorporate the needs of older residents into development decisions Senior advocacy groups or networks, residents Maintaining Existing Housing Units Home Improvement Loans Assist homeowners in financing home maintenance projects like roof repair, plumbing and electrical work, accommodating a physical disability, or select energy efficiency improvement projects Washington County CDA, Minnesota Housing Subsurface Sewage Treatment System Repair Grant/Loan Assist homeowners with noncompliant subsurface sewage treatment systems Washington County Tax Increment Financing The City would consider the creation of a TIF district to encourage development of new housing units, redevelopment and/or infrastructure improvements Washington County CDA New Housing Construction Site Assembly The City would consider assembling a site for senior housing.
+Table VI-F - Housing Implementation Housing Goal/Need Available Tool Opportunity and Sequence of Use Potential Partners Start-Up Loan Program Assist first-time homebuyers with financing a home purchase and down payment assistance through a dedicated loan program Minnesota Housing Home Improvement Loans Assist homeowners in financing home maintenance projects to accommodating a physical disability Washington County CDA, Minnesota Housing Multi- Generational Community ADU Ordinance The City will continue to support ordinances permitting the construction of accessory dwelling units or guest homes in specific zoning districts Planning Commission and City Council Living Planned Unit Development (PUD) The City would consider a PUD application for senior housing in the Village Mixed Use district.
+Planning Commission and City Council Program or Framework The City will work with groups and stakeholders to develop guiding principles, frameworks, and action plans to consider and incorporate the needs of older residents into development decisions Senior advocacy groups or networks, residents Maintaining Existing Housing Units Home Improvement Loans Assist homeowners in financing home maintenance projects like roof repair, plumbing and electrical work, accommodating a physical disability, or select energy efficiency improvement projects Washington County CDA, Minnesota Housing Subsurface Sewage Treatment System Repair Grant/Loan Assist homeowners with noncompliant subsurface sewage treatment systems Washington County Tax Increment Financing The City would consider the creation of a TIF district to encourage development of new housing units, redevelopment and/or infrastructure improvements affordable at or below 80% AMI Washington County CDA New Housing Construction Site Assembly The City would consider assembling a site for senior housing.
 This may include acquiring and holding land as well as sub-allocating such monies to a qualified developer approved by the City Council.
-City Council/Developer Housing Bonds The City would consider housing bonds to support the new construction of affordable and/or senior housing.
-Washington County CDA Tax Abatement The City would consider tax abatement to support the new construction of affordable and/or senior housing.
-Washington County CDA
+City Council/Developer Housing Bonds The City would consider housing bonds to support the new construction of affordable and/or senior housing affordable at or below 80% AMI.
+Washington County CDA Tax Abatement The City would consider tax abatement to support the new construction of affordable Washington County CDA

+Tal ble VI-F - Housing Implementation and/or senior housing affordable at or below 80% AMI.
 MN Housing Consolidated RFP The City would consider supporting an application to support the new construction of senior housing.
 Washington County CDA, Minnesota Housing GROW Fund Provide gap financing for new or redevelopment projects affordable to owner or renter households at or below 60% AMI Washington County CDA Home Buyer Education The City will consider partnering with the CDA and other agencies to offer resources to homeowners pre- and post-purchase.
 Washington County CDA Maintaining Homeownership Homeowner Counseling The City will consider partnering with the CDA and other agencies to offer counseling and foreclosure prevention to homeowners.
 Washington County CDA Community Land Trust The City will consider supporting the addition of appropriate single-family homes into the Two Rivers Community Land Trust to increase affordable housing options.
 Washington County CDA Other City Ordinances The City will review zoning and subdivision ordinances to identify the potential opportunities for cluster development and flexible development that will encourage affordable housing.
 The City will review its zoning and subdivision ordinances to identify any regulations that inhibit the housing priorities in this document.
 This effort is slated for completion by 2020.
 Planning Commission and City Council Local Fair Housing Policy The City will consider developing a Fair Housing Policy.